 - Digital first acquisitions, particularly e-books with multi-user licences, continued to be prioritised and aligned with academic curricula to drive collections development. - There is ongoing updating of core physical and textbook collections and continued engagement with academics to iterate and improve the development of reading lists. - Sustainability for expanding collection demand is being addressed through advancing IReL membership (Consortium of Irish Research Libraries) at the sectoral TU level and the expansion of Open Educational Resources (OER) within the library's collections, platforms and expertise.
-The Library's OER project includes extensive academic engagement with lecturers to build awareness of how these resources can support curriculum learning.
-The OER index per faculty was updated on a regular base to reflect the creation and availability of new resources. - The Library Management System, Koha, was upgraded in 2022 and RFID technology for collections management is currently being rolled out across TUS campuses. - Publication of new collections is disseminated through library communications channels, LibGuides, social media promotion and collections displays aligned to thematic or activity weeks.
+The Library's OER project includes extensive academic engagement with lecturers to build awareness of how these resources can support learning.
+The second generation of the TUS OER index is being worked on with an expected launch date of early academic year 2024-25 to reflect new subject areasand the availability of new resources.
+The promotion of TUS Open Press on the Pressbooks platform is ongoing. - The 2 instances of the Library Management System Koha were successfully merged at the end of academic year 2023/2024 leading to the creation of a single unified Library catalogue.
+The merging of existing databases and e-books was ongoing.
+RFID technology for collections management was enhanced with the acquisition of inventory wands. - Publication of new collections is disseminated through library communications channels, LibGuides, social media promotion and collections displays aligned to thematic or activity weeks.

-10.0 PROGRAMME AND STUDENT PROFILE - TAUGHT PROVISION
+8.0 PROGRAMME AND STUDENT PROFILE - TAUGHT PROVISION

-US offers a broad range of taught programmes across its campus network and in the 2022-23 academic year it delivered these to 14,527 students, through 10 Faculties and 27 Departments (Appendix 2).
-These programmes span the full spectrum of provision including, Full-Time, Part-Time, Level 6 to Level 9 of the NFQ, Flexible and Lifelong Learning, Apprenticeships, and the emerging area of Microcredentials/ Short Advanced Programmes (SAP's).
+TUS offers a broad range of taught programmes across its campus network and in the 2023-24 academic year it delivered these to 14,527 students, through 10 Faculties and 27 Departments (Appendix 1).
+These programmes span the full spectrum of provision including, Full-Time, Part-Time, Level 6 to Level 9 of the NFQ, Flexible and Lifelong Learning, Apprenticeships, and the emerging area of Microcredentials/Short Advanced Programmes (SAP's).
 The programmes are offered across a range of entry mechanisms including CAO, Direct Entry, Flexible Learning, Springboard, Apprenticeships and Access.

-The TUS programme and student profile presented, unless otherwise stated, has been derived from four years of Student Record System (SRS) returns to the HEA, spanning the 2019-20 to 2022-23 academic years, with 2022-23 as the primary reference point.
-Comparative national data has been collated from data compiled and published by the HEA with most recent data used where possible (generally up to the 2021-22 academic year).
+The TUS programme and student profile presented, unless otherwise stated, has been derived from four years of Student Record System (SRS) returns to the HEA, spanning the 2020-21 to 2023-24 academic years, with 2023-24 as the primary reference point.
+Comparative national data has been collated from data compiled and published by the HEA with most recent data used where possible (generally up to the 2022-23 academic year).

-10.1 PROGRAMME PROFILE
+8.1 PROGRAMME PROFILE

-he taught programme portfolio ranges from Level 6 to Level 9 of the NFQ and across all the Broad ISCED Categories1.
-The profile of taught programme provision is provided in Table 10.1 and further illustrated in Figure 10.1.
+The taught programme portfolio ranges from Level 6 to Level 9 of the NFQ and across all the Broad ISCED Categories1.
+The profile of taught programme provision is provided in Table 8.1 and further illustrated in Figure 8.1.
 This profiles the number of programmes at the respective NFQ Levels in the indicated broad ISCED categories to which all students enrolled in taught programmes (major awards) at TUS enter.
-Recent trends across the Higher Education landscape have indicated the popularity of Level 8 entry points by students and this is reflected in the TUS profile with 145 such programmes.
+Recent trends across the Higher Education landscape have indicated the popularity of Level 8 entry points by students and this is reflected in the TUS profile with 146 such programmes.

-The growth of Level 9 taught programme provision is also evident with a total of 52 programmes in 2022-23, including Postgraduate Diplomas and Taught Masters.
+The growth of Level 9 taught programme provision is also evident with a total of 68 programmes in 2023-24, including Postgraduate Diplomas and Taught Masters.
 TUS retains a strong portfolio of Level 6 and Level 7 entry points reflecting its continued commitment to access, transfer and progression pathways and providing choice to students where applicable.

-Table 10.1.
-Number of Programmes at NFQ Levels 6 to 9 across all Broad ISCED Categories (2022-23)
+Table 8.1.
+Number of Programmes at NFQ Levels 6 to 9 across all Broad ISCED Categories (2023-24)